gridhead/fuas/README.md

 or Fedora User Activity Statistics

-Automatically gather and update the statistics of active users in Fedora Project over the course of last given period of time
+AutoMAGICally gather and update the statistics of active users in Fedora Project over the course of last given period of time

 ## Usage

+### Superficially

+> This might not work sometimes due to the time limit for each job present for GitHub Actions.
+> The task for fetching a list of available usernames from FASJSON takes around 2 hours of time while
+> the task for fetching a list of active usernames from Datagrepper takes over 6 hours of time.

 1. Install `curl` on your Fedora Linux installation, if not installed already.
    ```